Go to content Go to main navigation More in this section

 If your patch has come off either partially or completely and it has been less than 24 hours, try to reapply it or apply a new patch.
 No back-up method of birth control is needed.

-If your patch has been partially or completely detached for more than 24 hours or you are unsure how long it has been, you may become pregnant and need to consider emergency contraception (ECP).
-Then apply a new patch and start a new 4 week cycle.
-This will mean you will have a new Patch Change Day.
-You must use a back-up method of birth control for 7 days.
+If your patch has been partially or completely detached for more than 24 hours or you are unsure how long it has been, you may need emergency contraception.
+Apply a new patch and start a new 4 week cycle.
+This will n you will have a new Patch Change Day.
+You must also use a back-up method of birth control for 7 days.

-If you have concerns about possible pregnancy, please contact the clinic as soon as possible.
+If you have concerns, please contact the clinic as soon as possible.

 If you forget to change your patch